Environmental Studies, B.A.

 Environmental studies at Saint Louis University focuses on relationships between the natural environment and social, economic, political, legal and humanistic aspects of society.

-As global population and consumption rises, understanding the interplay between environmental and social systems has become an increasingly important component of decision-making and planning.
-The B.A. in Environmental Studies program helps prepare students for careers that emphasize a dual awareness of scientific and social perspectives and their relationship to the natural environment.
+As global population and consumption rise, understanding the interplay between environmental and social systems has become an increasingly important component of decision-making and planning.
+SLU's B.A. in Environmental Studies program helps prepare students for careers that emphasize a dual awareness of scientific and social perspectives and their relationship to the natural environment.

 Curriculum Overview